codedeviate/dynamicconfig/README.md

 - has
 - is
 - isNot

 When using an array as the key the function will treat it as a series of calls and return a response on the first key found.
+The exception is *isNot* where all the keys must not match.

+*Please note that the following functions doesn't support keys as arrays*
+- *getConfig*
+- *getEnv*
+- *hasConfig*
+- *hasEnv*

+### Potential use cases for multiple keys
 You could rewrite the code for an array by using default values
 ```javascript
 const unreadable = config.get("test", config.get("test2", config.get("test3")))